Misui0mg/ThinkPad_X13_Hackintosh/README.md

 # Intro

-This includes an EFI(Opencore) which works on Hackintosh the Thinkpad X13 Gen1
+This includes an EFI(Opencore) which works on Hackintosh the ThinkPad X13 Gen1

 # Disclaimer